lochbika/germanRadarAnalysis_precipitationType/README.md

 # germanRadarAnalysis_precipitationType

-This repository is part of the germanRADARanalysis.
+This repository is part of the germanRADARanalysis project.
 Here, we create a gridded data set of precipitation types in Germany.
+More details about the project can be found on [my personal website](https://lochbihler.nl/?page_id=302).

 ## Steps to run